nimaaskarian/potato-c/README.md

 ![AUR version](https://img.shields.io/aur/version/potato-c?logo=archlinux)

-A no BS pomodoro timer for GNU/Linux operating distributions, that will make you faster without making your hardware go slow.
+A featureful, modular and fast pomodoro timer with server-client structure, written in C, that will make you faster without making your hardware go slow.

 [Getting started](#getting-started) •
 [Installation](#installation) •